BeeFit: Fitness & Wellness

 This article is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition or before making any changes to your diet or exercise regimen.
 The views expressed are based on the interpretation of available research and should not be construed as definitive health claims.

-• The beta-carotene in sweet potatoes converts to active vitamin A more efficiently than supplements, directly supporting immune cell function.
+The beta-carotene in sweet potatoes converts to active vitamin A only as needed, eliminating toxicity risk while working synergistically with fiber and micronutrients that enhance immune cell function.

 Your Application